DataDog/documentation/content/en/security_platform/cspm/_index.md

 ## Review and remediate findings

-Use the **Summary** page to view

-Use the CSPM homepage to view....

 Drill down deeper into details using the Security Findings Explorer.

-Use the **Security Findings Explorer** to explore resource configuraitons,

-to review details on the configuration of a resource, the rules applied to the resource by CSPM, tags t

-Review the detailed configuration of a resource

-Review the detection rules applied to your resources by CSPM

-Review tags for more context about who owns the resource and where it resides in your environment
+View detailed information about a resource, such as configuration, detection rules applied to the resource, and tags that provide additional context about who owns the resources and its location within your environment.

-Read descriptions and guidelines based on industry resources for remediating a misconfigured resource Use the "time selector" to explore your security configuration posture at any point in the past.

-**SCREENSHOT**
+**PLACEHOLDER FOR SCREENSHOT**

 ## Glossary